 For years now, distracted drivers have been a leading cause of car crashes in New Orleans.
-Cell phone use is a common cause behind distracted driving, with most crashes caused by texting or phone calls.
+Cell phone use is a common cause of distracted driving, with most accidents caused by texting or phone calls.
 However, distractions can come in many other forms.
 There are three categories of distracted driving; Visual, Manual, and Cognitive.
 Manual distraction while driving involves the hands being physically not on the steering wheel.
-Visually distracted driving involves the driver not having their eyes on the road.
-With cognitive distraction, drivers are not thinking clearly about their driving.
-There are obviously many ways that distracted driving can lead to horrific car wrecks and drivers should always try to be aware of other drivers and road conditions that may cause them be distracted and lead to an accident.
+Visually distracted driving consists of the driver not having their eyes on the road.
+With the cognitive distraction, drivers are not thinking clearly about their driving.
+There are many ways that distracted driving can lead to horrific car wrecks, and drivers should always try to be aware of other drivers and road conditions that may cause them to be distracted and lead to an accident.

-The National Highway Traffic Safety Administration reports that the main causes of accidents involving distracted driving involve cell phone use, looking away from the roadway or reaching for something inside the vehicle.
-Applying makeup while driving as well as reading also applies.
-While some people feel doing such activities while driving is multi-tasking, it is actually harmful and places the driver at a higher risk of being involved in an accident.
+The National Highway Traffic Safety Administration reports that the leading causes of accidents involving distracted driving involve cell phone use, looking away from the roadway, or reaching for something inside the vehicle.
+Drivers applying makeup while driving, as well as reading, also apply.
+While some people feel doing such activities while driving is multi-tasking, it is harmful and places the driver at a higher risk of being involved in an accident.

-In Louisiana, laws were enacted recently that would hopefully put an end to distracted driving.
-Texting while driving is not allowed in the state, yet drivers still do it.
-Drivers under the age of 20 are more likely to text and drive which leads to a higher risk of being involved in an accident.
+The state of Louisiana recently enacted laws that would hopefully put an end to distracted driving.
+Texting while driving is not allowed in Louisiana, yet drivers still do it.
+Drivers under the age of 20 are more likely to text and drive, leading to a higher risk of being involved in an accident.

 Driving and Texting

 The majority of drivers who text and drive are between 16 and 24 years of age.
-Such drivers are considered a higher risk to be in an automobile accident due to inexperience on the road.
-Add in the fact that mobiles are being used within this age range, the risk of an accident goes even higher.
+Such drivers are considered a higher risk of being in an automobile accident due to inexperience on the road.
+Because this age range often uses mobiles, the risk of an accident goes even higher.